k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/09_LU_Enhancements_Quiz.md

 A: Complex SQL query with multiple WHERE statements that decide which records to create, update or delete.

-B: Java function with multiple input parameters and one Boolean output parameter.
+B: Java function with multiple input parameters and no output parameter.

 C: Java project function that assesses whether a sync should be performed on an LUI.